mstrelan/drupal-contrib/README.md

 make init start clean
 ```

-You may need to edit the .env file to set your UID and GID.

 ## Directory structure

 * **app/** - this is the web root.
 The Drupal repo will be checked out here.